Do you suffer from shoulder pain?

 Even if you can’t change everything, do what you can do to give yourself some extra rest.

-If you want to get rid of your shoulder pain completely, you should try platelet rich plasma (PRP) therapy or stem cell therapy.
+If you want to get rid of your shoulder pain completely, you should try platelet rich plasma (PRP) therapy.

 PRP therapy involves injecting plasma full of platelets into injured areas.
 Platelets play an important role in the body’s healing, as they stop bleeding and contain reparative agents called growth factors.
 When PRP is injected into the area, it reduces pain and speeds up recovery.